-Planning a holiday after your nose job?
+Planning a holiday after your rhinoplasty?
 How long before and after plastic surgery until you can take a vacation or travel?
 If you’ve recently had rhinoplasty and find your thoughts turning to travel, there are several considerations you need to take into account prior to booking a trip.
 While recovery times differ among patients, it’s generally recommended you wait at least three weeks before jetting off.
 However, it’s critical to speak with your own surgeon before calling your travel agent – as a rhinoplasty specialist, he or she will best be able to help you make a good decision about any subsequent travel you may wish to do.

 Share your travel plans.
 Work with Dr .Buonassisi to decide how much recovery time you’ll need before going away.
 Remember: wherever you plan to travel, be sure to get the go-ahead from your surgeon first.

 Consider the risks.
 While the vast majority of patients don’t experience nosebleeds or infections after rhinoplasty, these types of complications tend to occur within the first three weeks of recovery.
 It’s best to wait at least that amount of time (or more, as per your surgeon) before heading off on holiday if you are going to a destination where it would be difficult to get medical attention quickly.